Active at Work

 Research shows that teams who are active at work are not only happier and healthier, but also more productive and efficient.
 Physical activity can actually increase your focus and concentration by releasing hormones that stimulate the growth of brain cells and neural connections, as well as increasing the size of the hippocampus area of the brain which is responsible for memory and cognitive function.

 Not only that – active employees are more able to cope with stress than their less active colleagues, and are less likely to suffer from major health problems, take sickness leave or to have an accident at work.
-Physical activity can help make you feel more positive by releasing feel-good hormones and reduces our risk of depression.
 Employees who incorporate physical activity into their working day have reported greater enjoyment of their work and improved co-operation and rapport with colleagues, which in turn helps managers to retain quality staff in their teams.

 Through our Active Workplaces programme, we want to help change the culture in workplaces throughout Dorset so that being an active workplace becomes 'business as usual' and employers encourage their employees to move more.